1jour1vin

 Wine rated (2025 guide) 100/100

-Rated Recommended
+Rated "Recommended"

-About wine:
+About the wine:

 Ripe black cherry, graphite, crushed stone, and a magnificent floral character define the 2022 Château Canon, yet another brilliantly pure and flawless wine crafted by this team.
-Composed of 75% Merlot and 25% Cabernet Franc, it was aged in 50% new French oak, with a small percentage in large casks.
+Composed of 75% Merlot and 25% Cabernet Franc, it was aged in 50% new French oak, with a small percentage in large oak casks.
 Medium-bodied to full-bodied, it is concentrated and precise, with ripe, polished tannins, integrated acidity, and a magnificent finish.
-The elegance and purity are striking, and it offers that rare blend of power and elegance.
-This Saint-Émilion is sensational and should evolve gracefully for three decades.
+Its elegance and purity are striking, and it offers that rare blend of power and elegance.
+This Saint-Émilion is sensational and should age gracefully for three decades.
 In my opinion, this is the best Canon ever produced, surpassing the 2009, 2010, 2015, 2018, 2019, and 2020 vintages.
-2025-2055
+2025–2055

 Yves Beck